 Shwedagon Pagoda – symbol of Myanmar, holy place, one of the most famous and the oldest (2600 years) Pagoda in the world.

-No photo or words can describe the beauty and a spiritual atmosphere of the place.
-I went there during the day time but waited fot the twilight to walk around while it was turning dark.
-The various scenery of the place unveils hundreds of temples, stupas and pagodas, illuminated at dusk.
+No photo or words can describe the beauty and a spiritual atmosphere of this sacred place.
+I went to visit Shwedagon Pagoda in Myanmar in a day time, to spend hours wondering around and wait for the twilight to observe the place in a changing light while it was turning dark.
+The various scenery of the place unveils hundreds of temples, stupas and pagodas, illuminated at dusk and by the flames of thousand of candles.
 It took me hours to walk barefoot among the crowd of visitors.
 This is one of the most mistique places I’ve been to so far.
-Monks are quietly slipping among vitors, lightning hundreds of candles around the main stupa Shwedagon Pagoda.
+Monks quietly slipping among visitors, lightning hundreds of candles around the main stupa Shwedagon Pagoda.
 The construction is 100 meters tall and built of tons of gold leafs.
 The main gold-plated dome is topped by a stupa containing over 7,000 diamonds and some 72-carat.
 The complex is 2600 years old.

-The holy place of Yangon - the capital of Myanmar.
+How to get to the holy place of Yangon - Shwedagon Pagoda in Myanmar.

 There are different traditions among Monks in every part of Asia.
 While I was visiting small villages and towns in Myanmar I observed a totally different rituals.
 Monks were getting up at 4 am and starting each day with meditation.
 When Monks go out in the morning in rural and urban areas they carry bowls of rice.
 They knock to local houses and restaurants to receive blessing for their food.
 I found it incredible, this show an amazing bond between local people and Monks.
 They break all bondaries to became one society.
 Unfortunately this custom remains very rare in big cities.
 Monks are usually allowed to eat only two meals per day, the last meal would be at 12.00 noon.
 That’s why they get up so early.
 They are forbidden from consuming solid food after noon and until sunrise the following day.